Stochastic Dimension Zeroth-Order Estimator: Stable and Memory-Efficient Training of PINNs: Introduction

 The rest of this paper is organized as follows.
 Section~\ref{sec:related} reviews related work.
-Section~\ref{sec:method} identifies the double-stochastic variance deadlock and introduces the CRNS and Implicit Subspace-ZOO mathematical framework.
-Section~\ref{sec:theory} provides rigorous theoretical analysis of the variance cancellation.
-Extensive extreme-scale numerical experiments are presented in Section~\ref{sec:exp}, followed by conclusions in Section~\ref{sec:conclusion}.
+Section~\ref{sec:method} defines the stochastic residual oracle, CRNS-coupled ZO estimator, and matrix-free implementation.
+Section~\ref{sec:theory} analyzes the resulting estimator.
+Numerical experiments are presented in Section~\ref{sec:exp}, followed by conclusions in Section~\ref{sec:conclusion}.